beauty

 Honestly, same.

-Early last year, a Gold Coast man ignited a similar debate, calling to ban G-string bikinis on Australian beaches, with people branding his comments "shocking" and "sexist".
+Early last year, a Gold Coast man ignited a similar debate, calling for a ban on G-string bikinis on Australian beaches, with people branding his comments "shocking" and "sexist".

 The 2022 Gold Coast Volunteer of the Year said the bikini trend made him feel "uncomfortable", claiming that women are "sending the wrong message".